Paul Rico: Murder indictment and death

 On October 9, 2003, Rico was indicted for murder in Oklahoma and Florida for persuading Bulger and Stephen Flemmi to sanction the murder of Oklahoma City millionaire Roger Wheeler on May 27, 1981.
-Rico died on January 16, 2004, in a Tulsa hospital where he was moved to from prison, still under indictment for the 1981 murder.
+Rico died on January 16, 2004, in a Tulsa hospital (to which he was moved from prison) still under indictment for the 1981 murder.
 He was 78.

+The Oklahoma state medical examiner said internal bleeding led to Rico's death.
+He also had hardening of the kidneys and disease of the heart and blood vessels.